zp-forks/terraform-provider-discord/docs/resources/channel_permission.md

 page_title: "discord_channel_permission Resource - discord"
 subcategory: ""
 description: |-
-  A resource to create a Permission Overwrite for a channel
+  A resource to create a permission override for a channel.
 ---

 # discord_channel_permission (Resource)

-A resource to create a Permission Overwrite for a channel
+A resource to create a permission override for a channel.

 ## Example Usage